 The first phase of 7 plots are available to reserve now for £500.
 Future plots will be released at ‘Plot Shops’ every few months on a first-come, first-served basis, provided you have undertaken a personal finance check (see below).
 Contact us to be kept informed when new plots are going to be released.
 Once you have reserved your plot you will receive a ‘Plot Passport’ confirming where you can build on your plot and other useful details.Back to the top

 Q Can I choose any Designer on any plot?

 Q Will there be show homes?

-Once the first 7 homes are complete they will be available to visit by prior arrangement with the agent Humberts and Redwood.Back to the top
+Once the first 7 homes are complete they will be available to visit by prior arrangement with the agents Redwood.Back to the top

 Q Can I buy more than one plot?

 Q Can I buy a plot but choose someone else to build my home?

 Q What is the total cost of buying a HomeMade™ Custom Build home?

 The combined cost of the plot and the home will range from around £195,000 to £295,000 depending on the size and added design details you choose:

 - Your plot.
 You’ll pay a £500 reservation fee to secure your plot.
-Then a 10% deposit towards the plot price will be paid when you've agreed your design and the balance when the damp proof course is complete (see below).
+Then a 10% deposit towards the plot price will be paid when you've agreed your design and the balance when your approvals are in place.
 No VAT will be payable on your reservation fee or plot price.

 As with any home purchase there will be a number of additional costs you will also need to budget for:

 - A personal finance check (see below).
 An initial discussion with independent financial advisor Buildstore to help you identify your budget will be free.
 Once you are ready to reserve a plot a fee of £300 will be paid.
 No VAT will be payable on this amount.